-The Company is exposed to market risk from adverse changes in prices for oil and natural gas.
+We are exposed to market risk from adverse changes in prices for oil and natural gas.

-The Company's revenues, profitability, access to capital and future rate of growth are substantially dependent upon the prevailing prices of oil and natural gas.
-These prices are subject to wide fluctuations in response to relatively minor changes in supply and demand and a variety of additional factors beyond the Company's control.
-From time to time, the Company has utilized hedging transactions with respect to a portion of its oil and gas production to achieve a more predictable cash flow, as well as to reduce exposure to price fluctuations.
+Our revenues, profitability, access to capital and future rate of growth are substantially dependent upon the prevailing prices of oil and natural gas.
+These prices are subject to wide fluctuations in response to relatively minor changes in supply and demand and a variety of additional factors beyond our control.
+From time to time, we have utilized hedging transactions with respect to a portion of its oil and gas production to achieve a more predictable cash flow, as well as to reduce exposure to price fluctuations.
 While hedging limits the downside risk of adverse price movements, it may also limit future revenues from favorable price movements.
 Because gains or losses associated with hedging transactions are included in oil and gas revenues when the hedged volumes are delivered, such gains and losses are generally offset by similar changes in the realized prices of commodities.